I Need A Vita Now!

 There are two possible scenarios.
 If you have graduated less than 2 years ago, the information on your education should go above work experience.
 This rule is also applicable if you are a professional who went back to school to retrain or obtain an advanced degree, since this information is of high importance for a prospective employer.
 If you’ve graduated over 2 years ago and have professional experience already, the Education section should go after the Work Experience.

-Are you a graduate who hasn’t landed the first job yet?
+Are you a graduate who hasn’t landed the first profession yet?
 Then, read our guide on job-hunting for students.

 2. Include all the necessary information for each degree